Study programme

 Curriculum

-The programme consists of compulsory courses, research seminars, electives, and is concluded with a practical of a research track.
+The programme consists of compulsory courses, research seminars, electives, and is concluded with one of the three tracks.
 Check the study schedule (PDF).

 Semester 1 | Study periods 1 & 2